amansahu278/ml-from-scratch-decision-tree/README.md

 ## 🤔 Why From Scratch?

-- To demystify how decision trees work under the hood (doing is learning, imo)
+- Understanding how decision trees work under the hood (doing is learning, imo)
-- To provide a foundation for building more advanced models (e.g., random forests, boosting)
 - For educational and research purposes

 ---